Director William Friedkin, left, and Father Gabriele Amorth (photo The Orchard)

 NEARLY 45 YEARS AFTER THE EXORCIST scared the hell out of audiences when it was first released in 1973, director William Friedkin is returning to the subject of demonic possession with a new documentary called The Devil and Father Amorth.
 Friedkin has long maintained that the original film was based on an actual case, but the new documentary follows a real priest, Father Gabriele Amorth, as he performs an exorcism on a young woman in Italy in 2016.
 The documentary also compares the actual exorcism to the fictionalized one in the horror classic.

 On the Fourth of July, 2017, Friedkin told Moresby Press that he had just finished the documentary.
 The Devil and Father Amorth then premiered Aug.
 31 at the Venice Film Festival.
-On Jan.
-17, 2018, Friedkin announced that the film will be released in U.S. theaters on April 20, followed by a worldwide digital release.
+The film will be released in New York and Los Angeles on April 20, followed by a worldwide digital release.

 The director was granted access to witness and film the real-life exorcism on a video camera.
 “I’ve never stopped being fascinated by the nature of good and evil, and the possibility of demonic possession,” he said.
 “In the early 1970s when I directed The Exorcist I had not witnessed an exorcism but I wondered how close I had come to portraying reality.
 I had been curious to meet Father Amorth for many years and when he granted permission to meet and film him in Rome ... it was the opportunity to complete the circle and see how close that film came to reality.”